Via Francigena

 About The Via Francigena

 The Via Francigena is a 2,000-kilometer medieval pilgrimage route from Canterbury, England, to Rome, Italy.
 In many ways, it is similar to the Camino de Santiago, but it has its own unique flair, language, and culture.
-Pilgrims walking the Via Francigena carry a passport (or ‘credenziale’), which is used to acquire stamps documenting their journey.
-And once they reach the Vatican, pilgrims can also apply for a certificate (or testimonium) to celebrate walking 100+ kilometers on the route.
+Pilgrims walking the Via Francigena carry a passport (credenziale), which is used to acquire stamps documenting their journey.
+And once they reach the Vatican, pilgrims can also apply for a certificate (testimonium) to celebrate walking at least 100 kilometers on the route.

 Due to its length, many modern pilgrims only complete a portion of the Via Francigena.
-The most popular section is the final 430 kilometers through Tuscany, beginning in Lucca, Italy, and ending in Rome/Vatican City.
-This is the route I intend to follow in April 2025.
-This year is a Jubilee Year in the Catholic Church, which is a time for reconciliation, forgiveness, and renewal.
+The most popular section of the Via Francigena is the final 430 kilometers through Tuscany.
+This section begins in Lucca, Italy, and ends in Rome/Vatican City, and is the route I walked in April 2025.
+This year was a Jubilee Year in the Catholic Church, which is a time for reconciliation, forgiveness, and renewal.
+My walk also coincided with Easter, the death of Pope Francis, and the Vatican’s temporary closure for his funeral.

 Trail Journal